September Twelfth, 2001

 Summary of September Twelfth, 2001

-- “September Twelfth, 2001” As a Representative of the Loss of Life and Sense of Time: The poet presents the scene of a couple hurtling down from the 82nd floor of the World Trade Center on the morning of September 11, 2001.
-On that fateful day, two passenger aircrafts struck both towers, bringing them down within half an hour killing more than 3,000 persons trapped in the towers.
+• “September Twelfth, 2001” As a Representative of the Loss of Life and Sense of Time: The poet presents the scene of a couple hurtling down from the 82nd floor of the World Trade Center on the morning of September 11, 2001.
+The events of that fateful day unfolded in a devastating manner as two passenger aircrafts, within a short span of thirty minutes, struck both towers, ultimately causing their collapse and tragically claiming the lives of over 3,000 individuals who were trapped inside.
 This incident, however, caught on the film stayed in the memories of the poet who presents it in the poetic form, saying that they have a choice to burn in the fire or jump down holding each other’s hands.
 They went for the second choice.
 In contrast to that couple, the poet is enjoying with his wife, getting up carefree in the morning light and enjoying coffee.
 It is actually the time that they have had which others take for granted.
-It is very short time that we must enjoy as it is like a bubble that rises and bursts.
+We must cherish and make the most of the limited time we have, for it passes quickly, like a rising and bursting bubble.

-literary devices are literary strategies that the writers use to strategize their messages to reach the audiences.
-X. J. Kennedy has also used some of these strategies as shown below.
+literary devices are strategies writers employ to effectively communicate their messages to readers.
+X. J. Kennedy also used some of these strategies, as shown below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Two caught on film who hurtle” and the sound of /a/ in “Aren’t us.
-I wake beside you” and again /a/ in “stretch, scratch, taste the air.”
+2. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /aw/ in “Two caught on film who hurtle” and the sound of /a/ in “stretch, scratch, taste the air”.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /h/ in “holding hands.”
+3. Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /h/ in “holding hands” and the sound of /s/ in “stretch, scratch, taste the air”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ “Two caught on film who hurtle”, /s/ in “stretch, scratch, taste the air” and the sound of /b/ in “we bubbles rising and bursting.”
+4. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /l/ “Two caught on film who hurtle”, the sound of /ch/ in “stretch, scratch, taste the air” and the sound of /t/ and /g/ in “we bubbles rising and bursting.”

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-X. J. Kennedy has used imagery in this poem such as “Two caught on film who hurtle”, “and to jump holding hands” and “the incredible joy of coffee.”
+5. Imagery: Imagery is used to make readers perceive things involving their five senses.
+For example, “Two caught on film who hurtle”, “and to jump holding hands” and “the incredible joy of coffee”.

-- Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different in nature.
-The poet has used the metaphor comparing himself with the bubbles and the couple with the things as “hurtle” shows.
+6. Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different in nature.
+The poet used the metaphor by comparing himself with the bubbles and the couple with the things as “hurtle” shows.

-- Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from the literal meanings.
-The poem show coffee, fireball, and eyelids as symbols of life and death.
+7. Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from the literal meanings.
+The poem shows coffee, fireball, and eyelids as symbols of life and death.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.